-They offered the same essential functionalities without the technical complexity.
-It makes sense then, to have a brand voice that pokes fun at the ‘serious’ work of email marketing.
+They offered the same essential functionalities without technical complexity.
+It makes sense, then, to have a brand voice that pokes fun at the ‘serious’ work of email marketing.
 Did you mean Mailchimp? adds some levity to an otherwise dry, technical industry.

 The campaign’s strength is that it’s not just one thing—the same idea is iterated across different mediums in different ways.
 With a bit of creative elbow grease, the team was able to stretch one key concept and provide a range of different ways to interact with the brand.

 It’s also important to mention that the cross-format nature of the campaign content helps to drive its popularity.
 To experience it is to feel the need to dig a little deeper into the brand.
-That’s something every B2B marketing strategy should be striving towards.
+That’s something every B2B marketing strategy and marketing campaigns should be striving towards.

 Blending work and play with Small Talk by Sage

 We’ve already discussed how creating value for your customer is at the foundation of great B2B marketing.
 We’ve also seen what happens when you throw value out of the window and just have a little fun.
 But what happens when you blend the two?

 Mix entertainment value and business value and you get ‘infotainment’—an underrated marketing genre that can be wildly successful.
 It’s easy to see how infotainment can come across as cringeworthy.